 At the moment, Saven only offers high-interest savings account (HISA) and GICs.

-No, there are no monthly or transactions to maintain the Saven Financial HISA
+No, there are no monthly or transaction fees to maintain the Saven Financial HISA

 Saven Financial may be new but it’s starting on a positive note.
 As the bank adds more features and products, it may end up as a big challenger to the other established online banks.